Linking Families for Hereditary Disease Prevention

 Next, the CFHG team conducts research to identify a common ancestor for multiple participants who have the same variant.
 Once the most recent common ancestor is found, descendancy research identifies all living descendants of that common ancestor.
-Information about the living descendants is sent to the participant and ConnectMyVariant, so that they can work together to notify these additional relatives of their potential cancer risk.
-Hereditary cancer is one of the most preventable types of cancer; family history is one of the keys to prevention.
+Information about the living descendants is sent to the participant and ConnectMyVariant, so that they can work together to notify these additional relatives of their potential disease risk.
+Hereditary diseases are preventable; family history is one of the keys to prevention.

 Additional Links: